 Dr. Sandra Helquist (Ph.D.)
-Flanner Hall 200B is a shared office, please knock and wait for a response Email policy: to receive a response, either use the email function in Sakai to send to Instructor (via select recipients) and leave subject line blank OR use your Loyola email address and put only "Chem 224-001" in the subject line, send to shelquist@luc.edu; in most cases I will be able to respond within 24 hours during the week when I am on campus.
+Flanner Hall 200B is a shared office, please knock and wait for a response Email policy: to receive a response, either use the email function in Sakai to send to Instructor (via select recipients) and leave subject line blank OR use your Loyola email address and put only "Chem 224" in the subject line, send to shelquist@luc.edu; in most cases I will be able to respond within 24 hours Monday-Friday when I am on campus.

 Office Hours policy: just show up!
 You are welcome to stop by at any time to see if my door is open and check my posted schedule.
-Occasional extra hours may be announced in class, and online office hours are available by prior appointment via Zoom (link will be posted/emailed, use your Loyola login and password).
+Occasional extra hours may be announced in class, and online office hours are available by prior appointment via Zoom.
 For regular office hours, just show up with your questions anytime during: